nahtedetihw/nahtedetihw.github.io/assets/com.nahtedetihw.macpass/description.md

 ## MacOS login screen for iOS!

-### MacPass is confirmed to work on iOS 14, but could be compatible with iOS 13 as well but untested.
+### MacPass is confirmed to work on iOS 13 & 14.

+### This does not provide a passcode for checkra1n devices with SEP disabled.

-* Join my Discord today to report any issues: https://discord.gg/64kVRNzKnF
+### Join my Discord today to report any issues: https://discord.gg/64kVRNzKnF

 ### Source Code
 https://github.com/nahtedetihw/MacPass